 One very basic interpretation of the word “Orientalism” is that of the art movement by European, mostly French, painters of the late 19th century who specialized in “Oriental” (meaning, at the time, “Eastern:” mostly Ottoman, Middle Eastern, and North African) subjects.
 European men painted the majority of these works, and while some painted relatively accurate scenes of what they observed on their travels, with a dash of fantasy, but sometimes they painted what they imagined to be true—or what they wished to be true—such as scenes set in the interiors of harems and female bath houses, which were and are realms from which men are forbidden.
 These images greatly influenced how Europeans perceived the Middle East, regardless of their (in)accuracy.

 A second meaning is used to describe the study of the Middle East and North Africa—the “Orient,” as opposed to the West, or “Occident.”
 Recently, the term itself has not been used much in popular contexts in the United States; it has been relegated to the older generation of academic scholars who pioneered the field of Middle Eastern studies.
-However, in the United Kingdom and Europe it is more common in academic contexts.
+However, in the United Kingdom and Europe, it is more common in academic contexts.

 A third, and more current interpretation is how the late Edward Said (a Palestinian scholar raised and educated in the United States) used it in his seminal work Orientalism (1978).
 For Said, Orientalism is a social and political construct that has lead to the development and study of the concept as an academic discourse in the fields of literature, cultural critique, performance studies, film studies, art history, and many others.
 He described Orientalism as a “fundamentally […] political doctrine willed over the Orient because the Orient was weaker than the West, which elided the Orient’s difference with its weakness.” ¹ His argument is that by simplifying the Orient (for him, and for the purposes of this study guide, this means mostly the Arab world, but includes the former Ottoman Empire and North Africa), the imperialist western nations were able to exert political influence and label Arabs as “other,” uncivilized, and immoral.
 By doing so, as Anne Rasmussen notes, “Orientalism served as a rationale for British and French political and intellectual imperialism.” ² Said’s Orientalism, according to historian Adam J. Silverstein, chastised Western scholars of Islam and the Middle East for “creating a field of study that is condescending towards and critical of the Muslim societies that they study.”